karimarous/Getting_started_with_Terraform_and_AWS/lab21/README.md

 # 1. Create workspaces and deploy module on each env
 1.1 Rename the file "dev.tfvars" to "terraform.tfvars"

-1.2 Replace the code that exist in locals with the following code
+1.2 Replace the code that exist in locals.tf with the following code
 ```
    locals {
      env = terraform.workspace